Imperial Wharf railway station

-The station is in the sub-district of Sands End where the railway passes over Townmead Road.
-It takes its name from the adjacent redevelopment of a brownfield former industrial site, which has been developed into a luxury 1,800 apartment river-side complex by property developers St George since 2004.
-As the Imperial Wharf development continued to grow, so did the business case for the Imperial Wharf station.
+The station is located where the existing railway line passes over Townmead Road in Sands End.
+Its name is taken from the adjacent residential development of a brownfield site, which has been redeveloped into a luxury 1,800 apartment riverside complex by property developers St George since 2004.
 A further application for 1,500 residential units including a 37-storey tower was submitted to Hammersmith & Fulham Council in early 2009.
 The station is also adjacent to Chelsea Harbour, and was known by this name during early stages of development.

 History

 Calls for a station here were met in 2005 with a fully costed station and signalling at £3 million, of which £1.7 million had already been provided by Berkeley Homes Plc through its St George upmarket London-focused subsidiary, the developer of the Imperial Wharf site, leaving a funding shortfall of £1.3 million.

 In October 2007, Hammersmith and Fulham Council announced that St George Homes had agreed to provide another £1.2 million, roughly enough to complete the project.
 It is also reported that the planning permission for the whole of the Imperial Wharf development was only given on the basis that a station was built.

 The station secured full funding on 28 April 2008.
 The total cost of the station was £7.8 million with the following contributions: £4.8 million from St George, £1 million from Transport for London, £650,000 from the Royal Borough of Kensington and Chelsea and £1.35 million from the London Borough of Hammersmith and Fulham.
 The first services from the station ran on Sunday 27 September 2009, with a formal opening ceremony by the Mayor of London, Boris Johnson, on 29 September.